overwolf/overwolf.github.io/markdown-cheat-sheet.md

 ## Backslash Escape

-Markdown allows you to use backslash escapes to generate literal characters which would otherwise have special meaning in Markdown’s formating syntax.
+Markdown allows you to use backslash escapes to generate literal characters which would otherwise have special meaning in Markdown’s formatting syntax.

 <pre lang="no-highlight">
 <code>